Thomas Sankara: Environment

+In the 1980s, when ecological awareness was still very low, Thomas Sankara was one of the few leaders to consider environmental protection a priority.
+He engaged in three major battles: against bush fires, 'which will be considered as crimes and will be punished as such'; against cattle roaming, 'which infringes on the rights of peoples because unattended animals destroy nature'; and against the chaotic cutting of firewood, 'whose profession will have to be organized and regulated'.

+As part of a development program involving a large part of the population, ten million trees were planted in Burkina Faso in fifteen months during the revolution.
+To face the advancing desert and recurrent droughts, Thomas Sankara also proposed planting wooded strips of about fifty kilometers, crossing the country from east to west.
+He thought of extending this vegetation belt to other countries.

+Beginning in October 1984, over the space of fifteen months Sankara's government planted ten million trees in a campaign of reforestation.
+Sankara said "In Burkina wood is our only source of energy.
+We have to constantly remind every individual of his duty to maintain and regenerate nature".

 People's Revolutionary Tribunals

 Shortly after attaining power, Sankara constructed a system of courts known as the Popular Revolutionary Tribunal.
 The courts were created originally to try former government officials in a straightforward way so the average Burkinabé could participate in or oversee trials of enemies of the revolution.
-They placed defendants on trial for corruption, tax evasion or counter-revolutionary activity.
+They placed defendants on trial for corruption, tax evasion, or counter-revolutionary activity.
 Sentences for former government officials were light and often suspended.
 The tribunals have been alleged to have been only show trials, held very openly with oversight from the public.

 According to the US State Department, procedures in these trials, especially legal protections for the accused, did not conform to international standards.
 Defendants had to prove themselves innocent of the crimes they were charged with committing and were not allowed to be represented by counsel.
-The courts were originally met with adoration from the Burkinabé people but over time became corrupt and oppressive.
-So called 'lazy workers' were tried and sentenced to work for free or expelled from their jobs and discriminated against.
-Some even created their own courts to settle scores and humiliate their enemies.
+The courts were initially highly admired by the Burkinabé people but were eventually labeled corrupt and oppressive.
+So-called 'lazy workers' were tried and sentenced to work for free, or expelled from their jobs and discriminated against.
+Some created their own courts to settle scores and humiliate their enemies.

 Revolutionary Defence Committees

-The Committees for the Defence of the Revolution (Comités de Défense de la Révolution or CDRs) were formed as mass armed organizations.
+The Committees for the Defense of the Revolution (Comités de Défense de la Révolution or CDRs) were formed as mass armed organizations.
 The CDRs were created as a counterweight to the power of the army as well as to promote political and social revolution.
-The idea for the Revolutionary Defence Committees was taken from Fidel Castro, whose Committees for the Defence of the Revolution were created as a form of 'revolutionary vigilance'.
+The idea for the Revolutionary Defence Committees was taken from Cuban leader Fidel Castro, whose Committees for the Defense of the Revolution had been created as a form of 'revolutionary vigilance'.

-Sankara's CDRs overstepped their power, and were accused by some of thuggery and gang-like behaviour.
-CDR groups would meddle in the everyday life of the Burkinabé.
-Individuals would use their power to settle scores or punish enemies.
-Sankara himself noted the failure publicly.
-The failure of the CDRs, coupled with the failure of the Revolutionary Teachers programme, mounting labour and middle class disdain, as well as Sankara's steadfastness, led to the regime partially weakening within Burkina Faso.